 critical theory, cultural sociology, feminist theory, music and the arts

-Nancy Weiss Hanrahan is a specialist in cultural sociology, sociology of music, critical theory and feminist theory.
+My research specializations are in cultural sociology, sociology of music, critical theory and feminist theory.
 I received my Ph.D. in 1994 from the Graduate Faculty of Political and Social Science of the New School for Social Research.
 Before embarking on an academic career, I spent ten years in the music business, as a radio announcer in Boston, and as program director of New Jazz at the Public, Joseph Papp’s Public Theater in New York City.
 I served as Director of Women and Gender Studies at Mason from 2002-2009, and spent the spring, 2011 semester as a Fulbright Scholar in Rio de Janeiro, Brazil, as a specialist in feminist theory.

 My two previous books are Difference in Time: A Critical Theory of Culture (Praeger, 2000) and The Blackwell Companion to the Sociology of Culture (co-editor) (Blackwell Publishers, 2004).

 "Hearing the Contradictions: Aesthetic Experience, Music and Digitization", Cultural Sociology, Volume 12, No 3, September, 2018. https://doi.org/10.1177/1749975518776517